 The Court has underlined its commitment to public and media access to court proceedings in Public and Media Access Policies - The Principles of Openness.
-The purpose of this Policy is to clarify the circumstances and procedures under which members of the public and media have access to in-person and virtual court proceedings.
+The purpose of this Policy is to clarify the circumstances and procedures under which members of the public and media have access to court proceedings.
+"Court proceedings" includes proceedings that are attended in person or remotely.